contactrameezraja/contactrameezraja/README.md

 ## About me

 <pre>
-💻 I am a self taught Programmer and AI Developer
-📚 I have a 5 degrees including a Masters in Artificial Intelligence 📝 I am passionate about Explainable AI, Trusthworthy AI, Data Provenance, Data Science, Computing for Social Good 🔭 I'm currently working on Machine Learning app development 😄 Pronouns: he/him/his
+💻 I am a self taught Programmer and Software Developer 📚 I have a 5 degrees including a Masters in Artificial Intelligence 📝 I am passionate about Explainable AI, Trusthworthy AI, Data Provenance and Data Science 🔭 I'm currently working on creating transparent AI frameworks with the University of Bath ART.ai Lab 😄 Pronouns: he/him/his
 ⚡  Fun fact: I'm learning how to fly (PPL license)
 <div>